Fireplace Doors Open or Closed?

 Design Specialties has the option of having a draft assembly at the bottom of the door.
 This can be opened or closed to allow fresh room air into the fire from the bottom, where it is most efficient.
 Not only does this give your fire the proper amount of oxygen for good combustion, it makes your fire burn much longer.
 It also allows the excess air from the draft created by the fire to help cool the glass to a moderate temperature relative to the fire.

 The 1/4" thick fully tempered safety glass used by Design Specialties can handle intermittent temperatures around 750 degrees and constant temperatures around 450 degrees.
-As long as the fire is at least 6" away from the glass (as recommended) and the draft assembly is used properly, the glass will stay safely well below these temperatures.
+As long as you build a reasonable fire that is at least 6" away from the glass (as recommended) and the draft assembly is used properly, the glass will stay safely well below these temperatures.

 How the glass is held into the fireplace door frame is also very important.
 If you want a door that can be burned closed, it needs to be designed to allow the glass to expand.
 Doors not designed for closure might have the glass set directly in a metal frame.
 Doors that can be closed will usually have high temperature silicone around the glass or some other method to hold the glass snugly in place yet allow it to expand and contract.